Mghrabi/udacity_deployment_process/ahmed.md

 -crate services
 -add pipeline screenshots as for descriptions + real description -bin is not recongnized => SO WE FIRST DO (eb init ...)
-THEN (eb create --sample) THEN (use and deploy and fix)
+THEN (eb create --sample) THEN (use and deploy and fix) -try to update the configurations from the code (why it doesn't work) very strange -add comments each time you put a new command and make them straight to the point

 //In Progress//